 Another classic series, but I feel like these books get overlooked a lot.
 My daughter once said she’s not really interested in reading the books because the movies are better (I might have to make some sort of house rule about reading the book before watching the movie lol).
 The movies are well done, but the books are sooo good too.
 I did finally convince her to read The Magician’s Nephew and she loved it!

-For my fellow christian moms, yes these are fantasy stories with witches and wizards and magic, but each book points to Jesus in such a profound and beautiful way that I just can’t recommend them enough.
+For my fellow Christian moms, yes these are fantasy stories with witches and wizards and magic, but each book points to Jesus in such a profound and beautiful way that I just can’t recommend them enough.

 The Maze Runner Series by James Dashner

-Summery: In the dark of an elevator, a teenaged boy awakes with no memories other than that his name is Thomas.
+Synopsis: In the dark of an elevator, a teenaged boy awakes with no memories other than that his name is Thomas.
 When the elevator comes to a halt, the doors open and Thomas finds himself surrounded by around fifty teenaged boys.
 Their leader, a boy in his late-teens named Alby, welcomes him to the Glade.
 Surrounded by extremely high stone walls covered in thick ivy, the Glade is a large square piece of land with a few wood and concrete buildings.
 In each of the surrounding four walls, there is a narrow opening.

 Over the course of the next few days, Thomas learns that behind the walls is the Maze – a labyrinthine structure full of Grievers.
 Grievers are violent mechanical creatures that only come out at night.
 Since the openings to the Maze, what the Gladers call Doors, close at night, the Grievers cannot get into the Glade.
 During the day, a few of the boys, the Runners, navigate the Maze in order to find an exit.
 On the same day every month, the elevator brings a new male arrival.
 But on the day after Thomas arrives, the elevator returns with a teenaged girl in a coma.